 The design of the 2014 jerseys were put through a popular vote open to any interested Belgian quidditch player.
 The majority chose the option created by Julie-Anne Weber, who designed the paw, and Cory Faniel, who dealt with the colour layout.

 In November 2014, a popular vote ranked the Gryffins’ jersey among the five best quidditch team uniforms in the world, according to the readers of The Quidditch Post.
-A jury of editors graded each submission and, after aggregating the score of popular and jury votes, Belgium was awarded the title of World’s Best Quidditch Uniform for the jersey design displayed above.
+A jury of editors graded each submission and, after aggregating the score of popular and jury votes, Belgium was awarded the title of World’s Best Quidditch Uniform for the jersey design displayed below.

 |Tournament||Tournament Stage||Score Belgium||vs||Score Opp||Opponent|